-Gaining many followers can be easier than keeping them.
-But if you don’t hold them, if you don’t foster engagement, if you don’t build loyalty, you’ll never have conversions — people won’t buy what you’re selling.
-If you’re losing followers, it’s because of one of five reasons.
+Gaining followers is often easier than keeping them.
+But if you don’t hold them, if you don’t build loyalty, you won’t have conversions — people won’t buy what you’re selling.
+Are you losing followers?
+It’s probably because of one of five reasons.

-5. You’re too active.
-You’ve probably heard that the more active you are on social sites the better, but if being active means to you bombarding your followers’ stream with posts, then you’re bound to lose some of them.
+You’ve probably heard that the more active you are on social sites, the better, but if being active means to you bombarding your followers’ stream with posts, then you’re bound to lose some of them.
 Give your followers time to discover and digest your content.

-In conclusion, don’t spam your followers, don’t treat them too impersonal, automated messages, respond to their comments as quickly as possible, and post more fresh and original content (especially more media content), and you’ll stop losing followers.
+In conclusion, don’t spam your followers and don’t send them impersonal, automated messages.
+Respond to their comments as quickly as possible.
+Also, post more fresh and original content (especially more media content).
+Do all this and you’ll stop losing followers.
 Not only that, but you’ll actually gain some new ones.